 How do you know if it is sciatica?

 The key to diagnosing sciatica is a thorough history and a focused exam.
 Unfortunately, many patients expect an x-ray or MRI, and doctors, often facing time constraints, order one even though we know imaging tests don’t really help us treat early sciatica any better.
-The symptoms of sciatica are often worse with sitting or coughing, and may be accompanied by numbness or tingling in the leg.
+The Sciatica symptoms are often worse with sitting or coughing and may be accompanied by numbness or tingling in the leg.
 A physical exam can confirm that the sciatic nerve is involved, and I look for weakness or diminished reflexes in the legs that suggest that someone needs early referral to a specialist.
 (This doesn’t happen often.)
 With this information, I can make an initial diagnosis and start treatment.

-Treating pain… and managing expectations
+Treating sciatica pain… and managing expectations

 Many people think (understandably) that the worse the pain, the more likely something bad is going on.
 However, this isn’t true for sciatica.
 The body can reabsorb the disc material that is causing symptoms, even for those with severe pain.
 So, treatment focuses on controlling pain and keeping people as active as possible.
 If the pain is excruciating, lying down for short periods can help, but prolonged bed rest does not.
-So once the pain diminishes, I tell patients to get up and start walking short distances.
+So, once the pain diminishes, I tell patients to get up and start walking short distances.
 Since sitting increases pressure on the discs in the lower back, I recommend avoiding prolonged sitting or driving.
 Many people try treatments like physical therapy, massage, acupuncture, and chiropractic manipulation, but evidence suggests that while these approaches may help typical low back pain, they are less helpful for sciatica.
 Over-the-counter pain medicines like ibuprofen and naproxen can help.
-When they don’t I may recommend short-term use of stronger, prescription pain medicines.
+When they don’t, I may recommend short-term use of stronger, prescription pain medicines.

 The good news is that for most (roughly three out of four) people, symptoms improve over a few weeks.
 Rarely, I’ll find weakness on exam, such as a foot drop, and refer for immediate surgical evaluation.
 For those not improving after six weeks, surgery is an option.
 We know surgery can speed up recovery, but by six to 12 months people who have surgery are usually doing about as well as those who decide to just give the body more time to heal on its own.
 Surgery involves removing the disc material that is affecting the nerve.
 It is generally a very safe procedure, and while complications are rare, they can happen.
-What’s more, 5% to 10% of people who have surgery will not be helped by it, or may have worse pain afterwards.
+What’s more, 5% to 10% of people who have surgery will not be helped by it or may have worse pain afterwards.

 Patients often ask about spinal injections — where steroid medicine is injected into the affected area.
 It is worth considering for those with uncontrolled pain or for those with persistent, bothersome symptoms who want to avoid surgery.
 Injections can provide short-term relief.
 Like any procedure, it has uncommon risks including more pain, and it doesn’t seem to decrease the need for future surgery.